thinkbrown/pg-deepcompare/README.md

 # pg-deepcompare

-*Becuase comparing just the schema is for people that trust their tools.*
+*Becuase just comparing the schema is for people that trust their tools.*

+## Requirements
+- Python 3
+- See requirements.txt for specific module requirements

 ## Setup